 The Government uses the SECC data to collect information about who should receive benefits and who remain to avail them.
 Based on these data available, the State Governments decide on prioritising beneficiaries.

 The Gram Sabhas are also consulted.
-A final list is then published on.
-Other details pertinent to Pradhan Mantri Gramin Awaas Yojana are also updated continuously.
+A final list of beneficiaries is then published; other details pertinent to the scheme are also updated continuously.

 Now, take a look at the effectiveness of this scheme implemented so far.